pgadmin-org/pgadmin4/docs/en_US/schema_diff.rst

     :alt: Schema diff compare button
     :align: center

+Use the drop-down near to *Compare* button to ignore owner and ignore whitespace.

+ * Ignore owner – Select to ignores the owner while comparing the objects.

+ * Ignore whitespace – Select to ignores the whitespace while comparing the string objects.
+Whitespace includes space, tabs, and CRLF.

 After you select servers, and databases, click on the *Compare* button to obtain the *Comparison Result*.